sh0von/Ctf-Writeup/BuggyPortal_FlagHunt.md

             xhr.send(data);
         }
 ```
-By analyzind the code we dound that the username is the reverse of **"ypjnimdarepus"**.
-So username is : **superadminjpy**
-For password, it matches a text when it get obfuscated it's equal to the string **tvqfsbenjoqx**.
-So we need to deobfuscate the text.
+Upon analyzing the code, we discovered that the username is the reverse of **ypjnimdarepus** which gives us the username **superadminjpy** As for the password, it appears to be an obfuscated string, "tvqfsbenjoqx."
+We need to deobfuscate this text.

-Generate a python code to deobfuscate the text,you may done it by ChatGPT
+Please generate Python code to deobfuscate the text, and you can accomplish this with the assistance of ChatGPT.
 ```python
 def deobfuscate_password(obfuscated_password):
     original_password = ""